project-decode/project-decode.github.io/index.md

 6. [SEGGER - delving into the dark side of cell segmentation](https://github.com/orgs/SpatialHackathon/projects/15) (Elias Hydari, Heidelberg/DE)
 7. [SpatialLeiden v2 - adding multi-omics and multi-sample support](https://github.com/orgs/SpatialHackathon/projects/6) (Niklas Boetticher and Paul Kiessling, BIH/DE, Aachen/DE)

-While the primary aim of the project will be to have fun and meet other spatial researchers, we will endeavour to disseminate our findings.
+While the primary aim of the project will be to have fun and meet other spatial researchers, we will endeavor to disseminate our findings.
 This year we plan to wrap up our progress into a [BioHackRxiv](https://osf.io/preprints/biohackrxiv) white paper.

 ### Organisational details